Five GCSEs at grade /9–4. including a minimum grade 4 in English Language. BTEC Level 2 qualifications considered in subject related courses.

 NON-EXAM ASSESSMENT (SECOND YEAR)

-20% of your overall A Level result is gained from work completed in lectures.
-You will produce a report based on your own research, outlining an area of focus relating to language and society, such as the use of different accents and dialects in radio phone-ins or how gender roles are established in sit-coms.
-You will also produce a creative text based on a language debate in society such as an exploration in to whether the English language is decaying or evolving, along with an accompanying commentary of how you put your text together.
+20% of your overall A Level result is gained from work completed outside of class.
+You will produce a investigation based on your own research, outlining an area your interest relating to language and society, such as the use of different accents and dialects in pockets of society.
+You will also develop your creative writing skills by producing a creative text such as a script, blog or a short story on any topic you choose.

 The course includes a number of external trips to maximise your learning experiences on the course.
 You will get an opportunity to take part on the annual English Language trip to Dublin where in previous years students have seen comedy shows by performers including Jimmy Carr and Lee Evans.
 You will also visit the National Library of Ireland and other academic institutions for workshops, presentations and talks.
 You will also get the chance to appear in the audience of live TV shows such as The Wright Stuff and Loose Women, as well as other UK based excursions including the British Library.